nicholasyager/turbulent_swarm_modeling/README.md

 Requirements
 ----
-This simulation requires *Python 2.7* and is currently visualized using R 3.0.2 and the <code>rlg</code> package.
+This simulation requires *Python 2.7* and is currently visualized using
+<code>Matlibplot</code>.

 Usage
 ----
-Run <code>swarm.py</code>, and a .csv file is output for each time step listing the coordinates and headings of each fish.
-Run R with the working directory set to the output folder, and source <code>swarm_vis.r</code> for the rgl output.
+Execute <code>swarm.py</code>, and matlibplot will render the swarm location for each tick of the simulation.
+After running the simulation the script will automatically scale and trim the rendered images, and splice the series into and animated gif.

+The deprecated .csv output can be reactivated by uncommenting the associated line.
+All .csv outputs can be rendered with <code>rgl</code> by running
+<code>swarmvis.R</code> with the output directory set as the R working
+directory.